rbms-bsc/DCRMR/_pages/Other-notes/Supplementary-content.md

 Example: `Publisher's advertisements on [2] pages at end`

-(*Comment:* advertisements integral to manifestation)  `
+(*Comment:* advertisements integral to manifestation)

-Example: `Final unnumbered sequence contains: 'An abstract of the penal-laws'
+Example: `Final unnumbered sequence contains: 'An abstract of the penal-laws`

 ## 7.232.5 Errata leaves and slips

 <a name="7.232.5.1">7.232.5.1</a> Note the presence of errata leaves and errata slips.
 Note the presence of errata listed in other sources in the publication if considered important.

-Example: `Errata on last leaf'
+Example: `Errata on last leaf`

-Example: `With an errata slip'
+Example: `With an errata slip`

-Example: `With an errata slip pasted onto a blank leaf after the title page'
+Example: `With an errata slip pasted onto a blank leaf after the title page`

-Example: `Errata on page [47]'
+Example: `Errata on page [47]`